2023 Most Popular Public Health Bachelor's Degree Schools in the Great Lakes Region

 On average, public health graduates from Ohio State take out $19,447 in student loans while working on their Bachelor's Degree.

-Read full report on Public Health at Ohio State University - Main Campus
+Full Public Health at Ohio State University - Main Campus Report

-University of Michigan - Ann Arbor ranked #7 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Great Lakes Region list.
-U-M is a very large public school located in the city of Ann Arbor.
+University of Michigan - Ann Arbor did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #7 on the list.
+U-M is a fairly large public school located in the medium-sized city of Ann Arbor.

 About 85% of the students majoring in public health at the school are women while 15% are male.